-We are pleased you have elected to receive your education at Barton Community College.
-We are proud of our program and hope you take full advantage of the opportunities available.
+I am pleased you have elected to receive your Adult Healthcare (AHC) education at Barton Community College.
+I am proud of our programs and hope you take full advantage of the opportunities available.
+Our programs provide many learning experiences for students in the areas of caring for people in various stages of their lives.

-Programs offered include; Certified Nurse Aide (CNA), Certified Medication Aide (CMA), CMA Update, and CNA Refresher courses.
-These courses are designed to prepare students to be competent practitioners in their chosen level of Adult Healthcare, as well as to take the applicable state certification examination.
+Our programs offer Certified Nurse Aide (CNA), Certified Medication Aide (CMA), CMA Update, Nutrition Aide and CNA Refresher courses.
+These courses are designed to prepare you as competent practitioners in the chosen level of Adult Healthcare as well as to take the applicable certification examination.

-The purpose of this Adult Healthcare Student Handbook is to provide you with information you will need regarding guidelines and policies for Adult Healthcare courses.
+The purpose of this Student Handbook is to provide you with information you will need regarding guidelines and policies for the Adult Healthcare programs.
+Information is intended to be supplemental to the Barton Student Handbook.
 This handbook does not constitute a contract.
-The policies and guidelines within this handbook are subject to review and possible change.
-All students are expected to adhere to the policies and procedures of the Adult Healthcare program.
-If any policy or procedure is not followed it could lead to your dismissal from the program.
+The policies and guidelines included are subject to constant review and possible change.
+All students are expected to adhere to the policies and procedures.
+If any policy or procedure is not followed, it could lead up to and including your dismissal from the program.

-For any questions or concerns, please reach out.
-Again, tha ank you for c choosing Barto on Community College for your educational ne eds!
+For any questions or concerns, please feel free to contact me.

+Thank you for choosing Barton Community College for your educational needs!